‘BB19’ Spoilers: Several Houseguests Really Upset About Veto, Chaos Consumes ‘BB19’ Cast Again

 There is currently some debate going on in the HOH room about possibly throwing a vote to Elena Davies in order to stir things up at the Eviction Ceremony.
 Outside of that, the current plan is for everyone else to vote against Cody Nickson, putting him in the BB19 jury house.
 Following the immediate chaos of the Veto Ceremony, the house started to calm down a bit, but on a hot day like this one, more drama could be coming.
 It could all set up the live feed viewers to see a lot more BB19 spoilers before the day is out.

-[Featured Image Bill Inoshita/CBS]
+[Featured Image by Bill Inoshita/CBS]